microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 *by Chris Lovett, Byron Changuion, and Ofer Dekel*

-In this tutorial, we will download a pre-trained image classifier from the [ELL gallery](/ELL/gallery/) to a laptop or desktop computer.
-We will then compile the classifier and wrap it in a Python module.
+In this tutorial, we will download a pre-trained image classification model from the [ELL gallery](/ELL/gallery/) to a laptop or desktop computer.
+We will then compile the model and wrap it in a Python module.
 Finally, we will write a simple Python script that captures images from the Raspberry Pi's camera and sends them to the Python module for classification.

 ---